-14.3 This fee is in relation to the services offered by the Fund Manager to the respective Funds during the course of the year.
-The fees were duly approved by the respective Fund Boards on December 13, 2020.
+14.2.1 This fee is in relation to the services offered by the Fund Manager to the respective Funds during the course of the year.
+The fees were duly approved by the respective Fund Boards.

 15. Financial risk management